Choi Jin-sil: Marriage and divorce

-Cho insisted that Choi was a blameful spouse through the press without filing a lawsuit for divorce in December 2004.
+Cho insisted that Choi was a blameful spouse through the press without filing a lawsuit for divorce in December 2002.
 It was senseless act according to South Korean civil law.
 Choi privately had the consideration period in connection with divorce for about two years from 2002 to 2004.
 Choi had not been sued for divorce for the period.
 In September 2004, Choi decided to divorce Cho.

 Cho committed a breach of marital fidelity, violence and defamation against Choi for about two years from 2002 to 2004.
 In addition, Cho borrowed money from Choi's mother and Choi's younger brother and defaulted on the debt; Cho was sued for it by them.
 In November 2002, Cho physically attacked Choi, who was pregnant at the time with their second child.
 In August 2004, Cho again assaulted her.
 The former violence was known to people in December 2002 by Cho and Cho insisted that the violence had been mutual attack to the press.
 Cho insisted that the latter violence also had been mutual attack.
 The case was widely publicized in the media.

 Choi won the parental rights and child custody over the children on condition of exempting Cho's debt to her mother and brother as well as dropping several charges against Cho.
 Cho could visit his children regularly according to the mutual agreement.
 Choi won sole custody.
 In January 2008, the South Korean family register (hoju) was changed.
 As a result, children could now use their maternal family name.
-According to the register, her children changed their surname from "Cho" (paternal family name) to "Choi" (maternal family name).
+According to the register, Choi Jin-sil changed her children's surname from "Cho" (paternal family name) to "Choi" (maternal family name).

+Cho's qualification as a parental authority was questioned after Choi's death.
+Cho showed interest in the inheritance left behind by Choi, but past issues were brought up, causing public outrage.
+In the aftermath, the National Assembly passed a bill prohibiting the automatic reinstatement of parental rights when one of the divorced parents passes away (the "Choi Jin-sil Law", as called by the Grand National Party), preventing similar incidents from occurring.
 After Choi's death, her mother managed the inheritance and was awarded custody of the children.
 The older of the two children is singer Choi Hwan-hee, who goes by the stage name Z.flat and made his debut in November 2020.